oyvinvo/contentserver-volume-copy/README.md

 # Migration of the docker volumes of the Content Server to a new host
 This script assumes that the offical Documentum docker images is used, or atleast the naming of the volumes are the same as the officla image names them.
-I recommend copying your ssh keys to the source and target servers.

 ## Requirements
 - The users of the source and target servers need to members of docker.
 - rsync must be installed on the the computer running the script.
+- Your public key is installed in the source and target server. [ssh-copy-id manual](https://linux.die.net/man/1/ssh-copy-id)

 ## Description
 This script migrates the docker volumes of the Documentum Content Server to a new host.